CyVerse-learning-materials/neon_data_science/step4.rst

 `EZ Install Singularity on Atmosphere or Jetstream <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_

 To `install Singularity <https://singularity.lbl.gov/install-linux>`_ on linux follow these instructions.

-CyVerse recently taught a `Container BootCamp <https://cyverse-container-camp-workshop-2018.readthedocs-hosted.com/en/latest/index.html>`_ with in depth instructions for working with Docker and Singularity.

 As of early May 2018, Singularity is version `2.5.1`